Frequently Asked Questions

-Iberia provides the most convenient flights from New York, Miami and Chicago.
+Iberia provides the most convenient flights to Marrakech Menara Airport (RAK) from New York, Miami and Chicago.
 Royal Air Maroc is also a great option from New York.
 Air France also provides good access from Los Angeles and other major US hubs with options for longer layover in Paris, should you want to take a stroll by the Eiffel Tower on the way to or from Morocco.
 We are glad to help you research flight options.

 What are the options for airport transfer from Marrakech airport to the Riad hotel?

 We recommend or can facilitate scheduling of airport transfers through the Riad.